-Let's make 2018 the kick start year to protect kids online events and to do list.
+2018 was the kick start year to protect kids online.

 CraigsList NO more Personal Ads - Craigslist will no longer display personal ads on its website after the Senate voted on March 22nd 2018 to pass the Stop Enabling Sex Traffickers Act.
 The bill means websites will be held liable for hosting sex trafficking content.
 It will also make it easier for victims of sex trafficking and prosecutors to sue companies that fail to keep exploitative content from their websites.